sapuente1/CIDM6325_Final_Project/docs/travelmathlite_tutorials/adr-1.0.12/tutorial-ADR-1.0.12-security-controls.md

 **Verification**
 - Tests pass; warnings for expected 403/429 may appear in logs (negative scenarios).
 - Manual: `curl -I https://<host>/` for headers; attempt repeated bad logins for 429.
+- Check CSRF: GET `/accounts/login/` and confirm `csrfmiddlewaretoken` present in the form; POST without token should yield 403.

 **Troubleshooting**
 - If SECRET_KEY/ALLOWED_HOSTS errors appear, mimic test env patches; ensure `DEBUG=False` when checking headers.
+- If header assertions fail, confirm `SECURE_*` settings are active in the environment where you run tests.

 ---